Rafagars/Rafagars/README.md

 How to made my own videogames
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://twitter.com/RafaGars
+- If you want to support me https://ko-fi.com/rafagars
 <!---
 Rafagars/Rafagars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.